sil3nceyang/Maven-fuzzy-factory--Ecommerce-Data-Analysis/README.md

-# Maven-Fuzzy-Factory---Case-Study
+# Maven-Fuzzy-Factory--Ecommerce-Data-Analysis
-As e-Commerce Database Analyst for Maven Fuzzy Factory, to optimize marketing channels and test website conversion performance
+As an E-commerce Database Analyst for Maven Fuzzy Factory, I optimized marketing channels, tested website conversion performance, and used data to understand the impact of new product launches and so on.

 ![image](https://user-images.githubusercontent.com/68370376/183663485-19fee3d8-737f-4d68-ba73-eb7c8876a635.png)